Layla

 Everyone was very kind to her and one café even gave us dog food and some to take away also, and in the car, Layla slept the deepest sleep of her life, the whole journey.

-We then had to stay over somewhere and I explained that I had just rescued a dog, and they too, allowed her to stay.
+We then had to stay overnight somewhere and I explained that I had just rescued a dog, and they too, allowed her to stay.

-That night, the only food we could think to get her was KFC chicken, and we got her 2 pieces with chips which she inhaled!!!
+That night, the only food we could think to get her was KFC chicken, and we got her 2 pieces with chips which she inhaled at record-breaking speed!!!

-God bless Layla, she has been addicted to KFC ever since and once, when she had been us for a while, we left a packet on the side within her reach by mistake, and it was gone within seconds, bones and all, which was very worrying but thank God she was OK!!!
+God bless Layla, she has been addicted to KFC ever since and once, when she had been with us for a while, we left a box on the side within her reach by mistake, and it was gone within seconds, bones and all, which was very worrying, but thank God she was OK!!!

 Layla’s Injury

-When we took a closer look at Layla’s injury, we saw that a bit of her pad on the underside of her paw had been cut off, perhaps by something sharp, and this caused her to limp, but we believed it would grow back and amazingly, it did.
+When we took a closer look at Layla’s injury, we saw that a bit of her pad on the underside of her paw had been sliced off, perhaps by something sharp, causing her to limp, but we believed it would grow back and amazingly, after months after wrapping and bandage changes, it did.

 But then another problem started and this culminated in about 2 years of research, trial and error and looking for the root of the problem.

-It began with Layla incessantly licking her paw, to the point of almost chewing a hole right through, and we had to keep her in bandages, with frequent changes, until we could figure out what it was.
+It began with Layla incessantly licking her paw, to the point of almost chewing a hole right through, and we had to keep it covered, with frequent changes, until we could figure out what it was.

-Several vets said it was an acral lick granuloma, but that they didn’t know the cause and suggested amputating the paw, which we absolutely did not want to do, especially bearing in mind that they didn’t know the cause.
+Several vets said it was an acral lick granuloma, but that they didn’t know the cause and wanted to amputate her entire leg, which felt very drastic and we absolutely did not want to do that, especially bearing in mind that they didn’t know the cause.

-And so, we set about finding the cause so that we could treat that and eventually, we found a very experienced vet who determined it was osteomyelitis, a deep-seated bone infection.
+And so, we set about getting to the root of the problem so that we could treat that and eventually, we found a very experienced vet who determined it was osteomyelitis, a deep-seated bone infection.

 Research & Diagnosis